andrey-yurzanov/mini-tree-react/README.md

 ## Getting started

   ### Install
-  For start using `mini-tree-react` you need install `mini-tree-react` package.
+  For start using `mini-tree-react` you need to install `mini-tree-react` package.
 Enter the command: `npm i mini-tree-react --save-dev`.

   ### Base example